3D Photography and Augmented Reality

-Augmented Reality capabilities in gadgetry has seen a really rapid growth in the last few years, the novelty of seeing yourself holding a lightsaber, or even virtual pets on the kitchen table never seems to wear off!
+Augmented Reality capabilities in gadgetry has seen a really rapid growth in the last few years.
+The novelty of seeing yourself holding a light-saber, or virtual pets on the kitchen table never wears off!

 But one of the more recent gadgets to make use Augmented Reality to provide extra entertainment is the Nintendo 3DS.

-Nintendo’s latest handheld offering, and the successor to the DS, actually comes with three cameras built in, one inside webcam for video chat, and two outer-shell cameras which allow the console to perform its coup-de-grâce, 3D photography.
+Nintendo's latest handheld offering, and the successor to the DS, actually comes with three cameras built in.
+One inside webcam for video chat, and two outer-shell cameras.
+These allow the console to perform its coup-de-grâce, 3D photography.

-Unfortunately, all three cameras are a measly VGA resolution, so they don’t have the potential to replace your standard camera like the iPhone’s could, but pure photography isn’t really why they’re there…
+Unfortunately, all three cameras are a measly VGA resolution.
+This means they don't have the potential to replace your standard camera like the iPhone's could.
+But pure photography isn't really why they're there…

 However, although these games are great fun, they don't really provide that lasting experience.
 The larger of the two Augmented Reality offerings at present is called Face Raiders.
 It instructs you to take photos of anyone around, before stitching their face onto a flying helmet and seeing them cackle at you before flying off.